 When the voltage drops below your selected voltage, an audible alarm will sound, and a battery alarm icon will be displayed on screen with current voltage level.

-The Battery Alarm determine the texture and relative hardness of the bottom.
+Bottom Black.
+There are two selections available: Off and On.
+The factory setting is Off.
+With this setting, the 4255X displays the bottom using 4 level grayscale.
+This allows you to determine the texture and relative hardness of the bottom.
 Selecting Bottom Black "ON" causes the unit to blacken in the display below the bottom.
 This gives the user easiest recognition of the bottom location, even from a great distance.

-Bottom Black.
-There are two selections available: OFF and ON.
-The factory setting is OFF.
-With this setting, the 350TX displays the bottom using Structure ID.
-This allows you to

-The 350TX remembers the Bottom Black setting when powered off.
+The 4255X remembers the Bottom Black setting when powered off.

 Fish ID.
-There are three selections available: OFF, ID+ ON, and ADJUST.
-The factory setting is ID+ ON.
-With Fish ID+ OFF, sonar returns are displayed as "raw" information.
+There are three selections available: Off, ID+ ON, and Adjust.
+The factory setting is ID+ OFF.
+With Fish ID Off, sonar returns are displayed as "raw" information.
 There is no interpretation made by the unit.
-Selecting ID+ OFF also disables the fish alarm.
+Selecting ID ON also enables the fish alarm.